JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

    >
    {type="note"}

-2. In Android Studio, create a new project from the version control: `https://github.com/Kotlin/kmm-integration-sample`
+2. In Android Studio, create a new project from the version control: `https://github.com/Kotlin/kmm-integration-sample`.

-    > You can create a similar application yourself using the **Login Activity** template for a new project with some modifications (TODO LINK).
-    >
-    {type="note"}

 3. Switch to the **Project** view.